Easter in Rome

 - Celebrate Easter and discover Rome’s incredible history & unique atmosphere on this 5-night holiday.

-- Stay in the city centre for easy access to all of Rome’s must-see highlights.
+- Stay in the city centre for easy access to all of the must-see highlights of Rome.

 - Hear stories of ancient & baroque Rome from an expert, local guide on a full day city tour.

 - Take a full day excursion to Vatican City, including a visit to the Sistine Chapel.

 - Enjoy plenty of leisure time to discover the city on your own, with tips from our local guide.

 Explore one of the most visited European cities on this perfectly paced Easter break to Rome.
 With a rich history, fantastic food and some of the most iconic architecture in the world, the 'Eternal City' has it all.
 Rome’s history goes back over two and a half thousand years and is one of the oldest continually occupied cities in Europe.
 It has been the capital of Italy since 1870 and has held the seat of the Papacy since the 8th century.
 On this exciting Easter Italy holiday, we’ll enjoy a guided tour of Ancient Rome where we’ll see the Colosseum and the Roman Forum.
 We’ll discover St Peter in Chains Basilica, Venice Square, Capitol Hill and the Trevi fountain and enjoy a memorable visit to the Vatican - viewing St Peter's Basilica, the Vatican Museums and the Sistine Chapel; all with an expert guide by our side to give the history behind these incredible highlights.
 We’ll also enjoy plenty of time to explore the city at our own pace.